 bio-bean founder Arthury Kay won Shell LiveWIRE’s Innovation Award in 2013 and the Mayor’s Entrepreneur Program in 2012 with his ideas about turning coffee waste into fuel. bio-bean has since gone on to produce biomass pellets and briquettes called Coffee Logs, before this latest biofuel innovation.

-Meanwhile, LEZÉ the Label, a Vancouver, Canada-based fashion label, is combatting restrictive workwear and the apparel industry’s negative environmental impacts with post-consumer waste.
+Meanwhile, Vancouver, Canada-based LEZÉ the Label is combatting restrictive workwear and the apparel industry’s negative environmental impacts with post-consumer waste.
 The brand has designed a pair of versatile, high-waisted trousers that blends the comfort of pajamas with the structure of dress pants.
 The pants are made with fabric derived from recycled plastic bottles and coffee grounds.

 In addition to reducing the environmental footprint of the product, the use of plastic bottles and coffee grounds provides the fabric with unique qualities, such as elevated moisture wicking capabilities (the fabric allows for a 200 percent faster drying process) and odor control.